Kumohira/cryptoblades-fight-calculator/README.md

 This is a Chrome extension that will help you to know the exact win rate percentage you have on each cryptoblades fight.

+DISCLAIMER: This is an independent development, I'm not part of the Cryptoblades team and this is not an official tool, if you have doubts you can always check the code :)
 ## How does it work?

 It will automatically collect all the data necessary to simulate a fight: